michaelnisi/podest/README.md

 ## Install

-To setup the project for development, cloning repos of dependencies to `../`, do.
+To setup for development, cloning repos of dependencies to `../`, do.

 ```
 ./tools/setup